 Ramadan is a spiritually joyous occasion for Muslims.
 They will give extra to charity and use the time to think of others.
 In fact, this is a good time for both Muslims and non-Muslims alike to do the same.

-The holy month is only days away.
-As it gets closer, many changes are taking place in respect of the holy month.
 Whether you’re fasting or not during Ramadan, here are a few things to keep in mind while spending Ramadan here:

 + Wish your friends and colleagues ‘Ramadan Mubarak’ or ‘Ramadan Kareem’, both loosely translated as ‘happy Ramadan’.